LeoSvjetlicic/CalendarLibrary/docs/examples/rangecalendar/RangeCalendar.md

 }
 ```

-Apart from putting the elements in a `Row` you need to pass the `RangeCalendarDay` from the previous
+Apart from putting the elements in a `Row` you need to pass the `RangeCalendarDay` from the previous subtopic.
-subtopic

 ## ViewModel